Dual-comb correlation spectroscopy of thermal light: Abstract

-\paragraph{Fundamental SNR Scaling} The statistical properties of thermal light set the maximum signal-to-noise ratio (SNR) of an estimate on the first order correlation $g^{(1)}(\tau_d) = \frac{\langle E^*(t)E(t+\tau_d)\rangle}{\langle |E(t)|^2 \rangle}$, where $E$ is the field, $\tau_d$ is the relative delay, and $t$ is time.
+\textbf{Fundamental SNR Scaling} The statistical properties of thermal light set the maximum signal-to-noise ratio (SNR) of an estimate on the first order correlation $g^{(1)}(\tau_d) = \frac{\langle E^*(t)E(t+\tau_d)\rangle}{\langle |E(t)|^2 \rangle}$, where $E$ is the field, $\tau_d$ is the relative delay, and $t$ is time.
 For any kind of light, the maximum SNR of a single-shot measurement of $g^{(1)}(\tau_d)$ is the expectation value of the field autocorrelation divided by the standard deviation of the field autocorrelation.
 Simplification results in: $\text{SNR}_\text{max} = g^{(1)}(\tau_d)/\sqrt{g^{(2)}(\tau_d)-g^{(1)}(\tau_d)^2}$ (see Supplementary Note \ref{secA1statisticalSNR}).
-The single-shot SNR is constrained by the second order correlation function, defined as $g^{(2)}(\tau_d) = \frac{\langle I^*(t)I(t+\tau)\rangle}{\langle I(t) \rangle^2}$, where $I \propto |E|^2$.
+The single-shot SNR is constrained by the second order correlation function, defined as $g^{(2)}(\tau_d) = \frac{\langle I^*(t)I(t+\tau_d)\rangle}{\langle I(t) \rangle^2}$, where $I \propto |E|^2$.

 For a thermal state, $g^{(2)}(0)=2$ and $g^{(1)}(0)=1$.
-Thus the single-shot SNR ($\text{SNR}_\text{max}$) is 1 at the center of the correlation function.
-In DCCS, this value corresponds to a measurement of $V_{\text{pk}}/V_{\text{rms}}$ at the zero delay point over a timescale of $1/f_r$, i.e., corresponding to the $\Delta t = 0$ point in Fig. \ref{fig:Conceptual}b and \ref{fig:Conceptual}c.
-We note that we treat thermal light as chaotic light \cite{Loudon1983}, i.e., the statistical properties that define the SNR of DCCS arise from the chaotic nature of thermal light.
+Thus, the single-shot SNR ($\text{SNR}_\text{max}$) is 1 at the center of the correlation function.
+In DCCS, this value corresponds to a measurement of $V_{\text{pk}}/V_{\text{rms}}$ (interferogram envelope voltage divided by the voltage standard deviation) at the zero delay point, which is $\Delta t = 0$ in Fig. \ref{fig:Conceptual}b and \ref{fig:Conceptual}c, over a timescale of $1/f_r$, equivalent to a resolution bandwidth of $\sim f_r$.
+We note for the purpose of this measurement, thermal light is considered to be chaotic light \cite{Loudon1983}, where the statistical properties that define the SNR of DCCS arise from the chaotic nature of the light and not necessarily the black-body origin (see App. \ref{thermallight}).

 While a single-shot measurement of $g^{(1)}$ of thermal light is limited to 1 by the intrinsic statistics of thermal light, other sources of noise further degrade the single-shot SNR such as technical noise, and most fundamentally, photon shot noise from the comb LO.
 Here we provide an abbreviated derivation of the shot noise and technical noise-limited SNR.
-Both a more detailed version of the following derivation and a complete frequency domain derivation can be found in Supplementary Note \ref{ap:DCCSNRDer}.
+A more detailed version of the following derivation and a complete frequency domain derivation can be found in Supplementary Note \ref{ap:DCCSNRDer}.

-The mean square heterodyne current power spectral density (PSD) between thermal light and a frequency comb is:
+The mean square heterodyne current power spectral density (PSD) in units A$^2$/Hz between thermal light and a frequency comb is: